-Yes, if it is inside a garage or carport, or placed in the rear yard.
+Yes, if it is inside a garage or carport, or placed in the rear or side yard.
 You may park it at the front of your property for no more than 72 hours for the purposes of loading or unloading it.
 At no time can it be used for living, sleeping, or housekeeping purposes.

 A site/plot plan is a drawing of your lot, showing the size and shape of the property and everything on it.
 Some things to keep in mind:

 If a building, structure, or other use of land was legal when it was constructed, then it generally stays legal, even if new regulations or amendments (that might otherwise make it illegal) are passed later.

 Our staff keeps records that can sometimes confirm that a particular structure was in place before a new regulation was passed.
 If we don’t have a record, the owner will need to provide some type of documentation from an independent third party that substantiates their claim, along with a site plan (a drawing that shows all uses and structures on the property in question).